vincreate/ZnoBot/README.md

 <b>The following commands are implemented in our software:</b>

-- /getQ - получить количество вопросов в БД
+- /getQ - get amount of questions stored in database;
-- /sendMessage - Отправить сообщение в группу
+- /sendMessage - send message in a group;
-- /addQuestion - Добавить вопрос в БД
+- /addQuestion - add a new question in database;

-Пример использования команды /addQuestion:
+Example: /addQuestion:
-/addQuestion Test Question *Answer1 *|Answer2 *Answer3 - В БД будет добавлена такая запись
+/addQuestion A u here? *|Yes *No *Idk - the question will be added to the database;
-Вопрос: "Test Question"
+question: "A u here?"
-Ответ1: "Answer1"
+аnswer1: "Yes"
-Ответ2: "Answer2"
+аnswer2: "No"
-Ответ2: "Answer2"
+аnswer3: "Idk"
-Правильный ответ: Ответ2
+Correct answer: аnswer2